cloudify-cosmo/docs.getcloudify.org/content/developer/execution_model.md

 ## Resuming an execution

-To kill-cancel an execution, the user sends a POST request with the parameter "action" set to "resume" or "force-resume".
+To resume an execution, the user sends a POST request with the parameter "action" set to "resume" or "force-resume".
 Force-resume is labeled `cfy executions resume --reset-operations` in the CLI.

 Only STARTED, CANCELLED and FAILED executions can be resumed, and only CANCELLED and FAILED executions can be force-resumed.